Associate Professor

 • BOLT incorporates features like memory, reasoning, and personaliza...read more

-Q20.
-How many SCI Publications you have?
+Q. How many SCI publications do you have?

 Ans.